khakhalin/Teaching/Computational_Neuro/computational_neuro_2021.md

 * We will use **Piazza** for offline work (see more info below).
 I will post assignments there, and collect your responses (typically, questions you had, that you would like to discuss in class).
 But we can also use it as a Q&A, or even a discussion forum.
 * We'll have **weekly Zoom calls**, discussing papers.
 Generally, we'll try to have **one paper a week**, unless there's some background that needs to be taken from a different paper, or a review on a topic.
-* Except for the first 3 classes, **every week we'll have 3 people responsible for presenting the paper**.
+* Except for the first 3 classes, **every week we'll have 3 people responsible for presenting a paper**.
 One person to provide the background, one person to describe the methods, and the third one to explain the results.
 Each of these three presentations should last for ~7-8 minutes, so that we had time for questions (It's 1:20 total, so with ~5 minutes lost, and 30 minute for the presentation, we'll have ~45 minutes for asking questions and figuring things out together.)

 > 💡 **On time commitment:** You might have heard from me before that, in my opinion, a full 4-credits course should take about 10 hours of work a week for one full course.
 The logic is simple: full-time learning should be equivalent to full-time work; both because a full-time working week is known to be doable (not too long, not too short), and because it gives people enough spare time to  care about their family, side job, hobbies, social life, or whatever.
 A full-time job is 40 hours a week, and a "full load" in college is 4 full courses per semester, therefore 1 full course should take about 10 hours a week, total.
 >